VenkateshNilelu/delta--demo/README.md

 # delta--demo
-demo of git and git hub
+demo of git and git hub.